wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 ## Using Custom Log Appenders

-Custom log appenders for Log4j2 can be used to store application logs in various environments/systems, such as cloud storages.
+Custom log appenders for Log4j2 can be used to store application logs in various environments/systems such as cloud storages.

-But since WSO2 Micro Integrator works in an OSGi environment, such Log4j2 extensions cannot be used as they are.
-Therefore those extensions need to be modified to be compatible with WSO2 Micro Integrator.
-To modify an existing Log4j2 extension, follow the steps mentioned below.
+However, since WSO2 Micro Integrator works in an OSGi environment, such Log4j2 extensions cannot be used as they are.
+Therefore, you need to modify those extensions to be compatible with WSO2 Micro Integrator.
+Follow the steps given below to modify an existing Log4j2 extension:

-1. In the custom log appender, open the `pom.xml` file of the module which contains the `Log4j2Appender` class.
+1. In the custom log appender, open the `pom.xml` file of the module that contains the `Log4j2Appender` class.

-2. Under the `build` section, add the `maven-compiler-plugin` and the `maven-bundle-plugin` as follows.
+2. Under the `build` section, add `maven-compiler-plugin` and `maven-bundle-plugin` as follows.

     ```xml
     <plugins>